“The blond hair looked like a beehive atop Verna Hornburg’s head,” begins a story in the Feb. 25, 1981 issue of the Oshkosh Northwestern newspaper.

 Miravida Living is a prime example of a community trying to crack these stereotypes.

 Over the following decades, more buildings were constructed, including senior apartments in 1972 and a condo-style residence building in 1985.
 A rehabilitation-focused building, named Eden Meadows, was the most recent addition, opening in 2010.
-But it’s the decades-older 1985 residence building, named the Carmel Residence, wherein Verna resides.
+But it’s the decades-older 1985 residence building, named the Carmel Residence, where Verna resides.

 Walking through the main entrance, one is greeted by the feel of a newly-renovated hotel lobby: A front receptionist desk sits adjacent to a couch and a flock of chairs by a fireplace.